How to Read Your Blood Test Results: A Plain English Guide

 Electrolytes

-Sodium, potassium, chloride, and CO2 (bicarbonate) are minerals that keep your fluids balanced, your nerves firing, and your muscles contracting.
-Sodium is closely tied to hydration.
-Potassium keeps your heartbeat steady, and even small abnormalities can be significant.
+Sodium, potassium, chloride, and CO2 (bicarbonate) keep your fluids, nerves, and muscles working.
+Most healthy people have normal electrolytes and never think about them.
+But potassium especially matters -- even small shifts can affect your heart rhythm.
 These values are usually unremarkable in healthy people, but they become critical when monitoring kidney disease, heart failure, or the effects of certain medications like diuretics.

 Lipid Panel: Cholesterol and Triglycerides